Common Cookie Baking Mistake and How to Fix It

 source: Pexels

-I recall those Saturday afternoons as if it happened just a few days ago.
-Grandma would prepare the dough and share some stories from her childhood while she was doing it.
-We would be sitting around the kitchen table with our eyes and ears glued to every word that was being said and every movement of the spoon in the bowl.
+I remember those Saturday afternoons as if they happened just yesterday.
+The cookies always tasted great, but they were also filled with love.
+My grandma would tell us story after story as she made the dough.
+We would be sitting around the kitchen table, eyes and ears glued to every word she said and every movement of the spoon in the bowl.
 It was magical.
-Waiting for it was almost torturous, but once the cookies were done and out of the oven, it was the best feeling ever.
+The waiting was almost tortuous, but when those cookies were done and out of the oven, it was the best feeling in the world.

 source: Pexels

 Actually, at that time I had no idea what science or methods go into baking.
 I just knew that grandma’s cookies were something out of this world.
-However, as I became older and more curious about cooking and baking, I began to know the process of creating those flawless cookies.
-One of the most interesting facts for me was the need to chill the cookie dough before baking.
-Who knew?
+As I’ve gotten older, I’ve become more interested in cooking and baking.
+That’s how I know the most important part of baking cookies is chilling the cookie dough before baking.

-This is a very common error that a lot of people do.
-Many people prepare the dough and immediately put it in the oven to bake the cookies and eat them as fast as possible.
+A lot of people skip this very important step.
+Many people prepare the dough and immediately put it in the oven, baking the cookies and eating them as fast as possible.
 You know what?
 Patience is not something that comes naturally when you want cookies.
 But not chilling the dough is like leaving out the miracle ingredient in grandma’s recipe – your cookies will never be the same.

 source: Pexels

-But why is it so important to refrigerate the cookie dough?
-That is where science comes in.
-There are a few things that happen when you chill the dough that have a lot of impact on the final outcome.
-First, chilling solidifies the fat in the dough.
-This means that when the cookies are baking, the fat takes longer to melt and this helps the cookies to have a good shape.
-Anyone ever make cookies that ended up spreading out too much and looking like a cookie pancake?
-Yes, that is what happens when the dough is not chilled.
+So, why is refrigerating the cookie dough so important?
+That’s where science comes in.
+Several things occur when you chill the dough that have a great impact on the end result.
+First, chilling solidifies the fat throughout the dough.
+While the cookies are baking, this slow melting helps the cookies to hold a nice shape.
+Anyone ever bake a batch of cookies that ended up spreading out too much and looked kind of like a cookie pancake?
+Yes, that is what happens without chilling the dough.

-Also, chilling the dough ensures that the flour is well hydrated.
-This way, the flour has enough time to absorb all the liquid and this results in a better texture.
-This is especially important if you want your cookies to have that perfect texture that is both chewy and a little crispy.
+Chilling the dough also ensures that the flour is well hydrated.
+This gives the flour time to incorporate with the liquid ingredients.
+This is especially important if you want your cookies to be chewy on the inside with that slightly crunchy outside.
+Yum!

 source: Pexels